GIGA Institute for African Affairs

 GIGA Journal Family

-The GIGA Journal Family is published by SAGE Publishing, maintaining the "platinum standard" of the open access model.
-Excellent contributions by researchers from all over the world are featured in the four journals.
-To ensure the journals' quality, all essays are evaluated in a double-blind peer-review process.
+The GIGA Journal Family is presided over by Sage, maintaining the “platinum standard” of the Open Access model.
+Contributions by leading researchers from all over the world feature in our four journals.
+To ensure their quality, all submissions are evaluated in a double-blind peer-review process.

 GIGA Journal Family